coop-git/YamahaMusicCast/README.md

 ###### v0.70 - In development

 - **BREAKING CHANGE**: Added a bridge to receive UDP events by your OpenHAB instance from various devices.
 Each Thing will keep the connection alive.
 UDP events will be dispatched to the corresponding Thing.
-- **BREAKING CHANGE**: channelSelectPreset no longer available per zone but now part of playerControls.

 ###### v0.60